QuantEcon/lecture-python-intro/lectures/inequality.md

 Many historians argue that inequality played a key role in the fall of the Roman Republic.

-After defeating Carthage and invading Spain, money flowed into Rome and greatly enriched those in power.
+Following the defeat of Carthage and the invasion of Spain, money flowed into Rome from across the empire, greatly enriched those in power.

 Meanwhile, ordinary citizens were taken from their farms to fight for long periods, diminishing their wealth.